Key-Value Store

 - <attributeN>

 After declaring custom entities for your structure data, you can start building complex queries for them.
-See Complex query for more details.
+See Querying the Custom Entity Store for more details.

 For a detailed tutorial on storing and querying structured data through custom entities, see Use custom entities to store structured data.